Healthdirect Free Australian health advice you can count on.

 Rubber dam is a thin square sheet of rubber latex used to isolate the treatment site from the rest of the mouth and lips.
 The main benefit of the rubber dam is to create a bacteria-free and dry treatment area by keeping away saliva and blood.

-Australians can choose to take out private health insurance for access to increased cover for health care services, including dental treatments.
+Australians can take out private health insurance for access to increased cover for health care services.
+Cover for dental treatment can be included in extras insurance.

 Healthdirect 24hr 7 days a week hotline